dehesa/package-conbini/README.md

 ### Subscriber Operators

--   `result` subscribes to the receiving publisher and executes the provided closure when a value is received.
+-   `result(onEmpty:_:)` subscribes to the receiving publisher and executes the provided closure when a value is received.
     <br>In case of failure, the handler is executed with such failure.

     ```swift